ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 <video src="example.com/vids/cats.mp4" poster="example.com/posters/cats.jpg" autoplay loop controls></video>
 ```
 HTML gives us lots of these elements to work with, but as you well know it doesn't give us enough elements for everything we need.
 Not by a long shot!
-Take icons as a simple example; here's some in GitHub's UI:
+Take icons as a simple example, here's some in GitHub's UI:
 <img src="/public/images/github-icons.png" alt="Icons used in a tabs user interface">

-Because HTML doesn't give us an `icon` tag to markup a site's icons we have to design our own solution.
+Because HTML doesn't give us an `icon` tag to markup a site's icons we've had to come up with our own solutions.
 Here's three similar approaches you've likely seen before:

 ```html
 <i class="fa fa-phone"></i>